 Sir Philip Charles Calderwood Henderson Durham

 1763-1845.
-Born on 29 July 1763, he was the third son of a wealthy landowner and laird, James Durham of Largo, Fife, and his second wife Ann Calderwood.
+Baptised on 29 July 1763, he was the third of four sons of a wealthy landowner and laird, James Durham of Largo, Fife, and his second wife Ann Calderwood.
 An elder brother was Lieutenant-General James Durham.

 In June 1779 Durham returned to England aboard the Snake 12, Commander Billy Douglas, and he subsequently found a position with Commodore Elliot aboard the Edgar 74, serving at the Moonlight Battle on 16 January 1780, and at the relief of Gibraltar by Admiral Sir George Rodney.
 The Edgar remained at the rock for the next six months where Durham found himself engaged in gunboat duty.